valtimo-platform/valtimo-documentation/using-valtimo/dashboard/create-dashboard.md

 When creating a dashboard, two fields need to be filled in:

 - The 'Dashboard name' will be shown to the user on the dashboard page.
-- The 'Description' field will never be shown to the user.
+- The 'Description' field is only visible for the system administrator.
+It will not be shown to the end users.

 ## Adding widgets